 Susan Hayden

-It was also named in the Best of 2023: Fiction and Literature from the Los Angeles Public Library, "the best books of the year, as selected by Los Angeles Public Library staff."
+Last year, Now You Are a Missing Person was selected for the Best of 2023: Fiction & Literature from Los Angeles Public Library, as selected by library staff.

 She is the creator, curator and producer of Library Girl, a monthly literary series.
 Originating in 2009 at Ruskin Group Theatre in Santa Monica, CA, the show celebrates the written word and features some of the boldest voices in Los Angeles: poets, essayists, novelists, playwrights and musicians.